usedtothink/translation-tracker/resources/design-document.md

 U18.
 As a customer, I want to create a new estimate from the home page.

 U19.
-As a customer, I want to create a new client and either associate it with an existing client or create a new client at the same time.
+As a customer, I want to create a new translation client and either associate it with an existing translation client or create a new client at the same time.

 U20.
 As a customer, I want to create new case estimates with estimated time needed for completion.